aws-samples/amazon-ec2-mac-instance-jenkins-agent/README.md

 ## Configuration of the Agent

-Please follow the steps of the Blogpost [TBA Unify your mobile app CI/CD pipeline on EC2]() for the configuration of the Jenkins agent and the Amazon EC2 Mac Instance for building mobile applications and to build the demo `HelloWorld` demo application.
+Please follow the steps of the blog post [Unify your mobile app CI/CD pipeline on EC2](https://aws.amazon.com/blogs/compute/unify-your-ios-mobile-app-ci-cd-pipeline-with-amazon-ec2-mac-instances-2/) for the configuration of the Jenkins agent and the Amazon EC2 Mac Instance for building mobile applications and to build the demo `HelloWorld` demo application.

 You can use the Systems Manager Session Manager to establish an ssh tunel so you can use the VNC of the Amazon EC2 Mac instance: